DiamondLightSource/tickit/docs/user/explanations/devices.rst

                 SimTime(time + self.callback_period),
             )

-For a more involved device look at the ``ShutterDevice``.
+Logic can be implemented into the device via device methods.
+For an example of this look at the ``ShutterDevice``.
 It acts to attenuate the flux of any incoming value.